 Safe respite and a chance to thrive

-Star House's drop-in center is open 365 days a year.
+Star House's drop-in center is open 24/7/365 days a year, providing immediate access to safe respite for youth experiencing homelessness.
 Youth are provided access to food, clothing, hygiene items, laundry facilities, showers and a safe place to be.
 Beyond basic needs, our clinical team provides therapy and case management, and partner agencies provide on-site and community-based access to stabilizing resources, such as housing, transportation, health care, employment, education, addiction services, legal aid, government benefits, ID cards and more.

 Carol Stewart Village